kamiljk/25Q2_astro_nano/src/about/README^Data_Notebooks.md

 ## Overview

 This document outlines the purpose, structure, and best practices for managing **Data Notebooks** within the digital garden.
-Data Notebooks are specialized Markdown files designed to capture, analyze, and visualize structured data.
-They integrate seamlessly with YAML frontmatter and tools like Obsidian, Astro, and React.
+Data Notebooks are structured `.md` files that capture micro-to-macro scale data for insight extraction, particularly useful for media breakdowns, content taxonomies, and liminal analysis.

 ---

 ## Purpose

-Data Notebooks serve as a bridge between raw data and meaningful insights.
-They are designed to:
+Data Notebooks bridge raw data and interpretive scaffolding.
+They can power visualization, media tracking, comparative analysis, and liminal role-mapping.

-- **Organize Data**: Use YAML frontmatter to structure datasets.
-- **Enable Analysis**: Integrate with tools like Dataview for querying and visualization.
-- **Promote Reusability**: Ensure data is portable and adaptable across platforms.

 ---

-## Popular Notebook Types

 ## Popular Notebook Types